smurawski/blog/_posts/2017-02-14-vscode-settings.markdown

 Since I work on a number of projects that require a [DCO signoff](https://developercertificate.org/), I just default to signing off my commits (`alias.commit`) and I GPG sign them because I like how they look in the GitHub UI. ;)

 I've set git to only use Linux line feeds for new clones/fetches (`core.eol`) and change anything with CRLFs on upload (`core.autocrlf`).
+To aid in this, my editor config has line endings set to `\n` as well.